 - Use as writing prompts during writers’ block moments to generate great ideas and plot twists.

-The major arcana include the Fool, the Magician, the High Priestess, the Empress, the Emperor, the Hierophant, the Lovers, the Chariot, Strength, the Hermit, Wheel of Fortune, Justice, the Hanged Man, Death, Temperance, the Devil, the Tower, the Star, the Moon, the Sun, Judgment, and the World.
+The Major Arcana includes the Fool, the Magician, the High Priestess, the Empress, the Emperor, the Hierophant, the Lovers, the Chariot, Strength, the Hermit, Wheel of Fortune, Justice, the Hanged Man, Death, Temperance, the Devil, the Tower, the Star, the Moon, the Sun, Judgment, and the World.

 Each of these cards can represent a different aspect of our lives or personalities, and Tarot readings can help us to understand them better.
 Tarot decks usually come with a booklet that explains the meaning of each card, so if you’re interested in learning more about Tarot readings, be sure to pick up a deck and give it a try.